lonycell/grafana.v7/docs/sources/packages_api/data/grafanaconfig.md

 ## GrafanaConfig interface

-Describes all the different Grafana configuration values available for an instance.
+Describes all the different ThingSPIN configuration values available for an instance.

 <b>Signature</b>